whg-training/statistics-course/Introduction_to_GWAS/practicals/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 ## Making a regional association plot

-Note to students: this bit has not been recently road tested!
-Please use your ingenuity to make it work!

 In this part of the practical, we will hone our R plotting skills to make beautiful regional association plots (‘hitplots’) of the most associated regions in our scan.
 This section of the practical is optional – you should only carry it out if you’ve successfully completed the other parts and have time to go on.
 A good hitplot shows several things:

 - The evidence for association across the region
 - Information about the recombination landscape and LD
 - Regional genes and other potentially interesting annotations.
 - Information on the variants being tested – such as whether they are directly typed or imputed (in this practical, we assume all variants are directly typed) or whether they have predicted function.

 To make a hitplot we need to load data on all of these things.
 To begin, make sure you have loaded the association scan from the last part of the practical:

 ```R
 # In R: